Mediterranean Diet Meal Plan for Beginners

 The Mediterranean diet was beneficial for brain health and could even protect against cognitive decline with aging.

-A study of 512 people found the Mediterranean diet effectively improved memory and reduced the risk for Alzheimer’s disease.
+A study of 512 people found the Mediterranean diet effectively improved memory and reduced the risk of Alzheimer’s disease.

 Another research proved that the Mediterranean diet helped lower the risk of cognitive impairment and dementia.